-Local recurrence in inguinal region Consider systemic chemotherapy and/or Consider external beam radiation therapy (EBRT) and/or Consider surgical resection
+Local recurrence in inguinal region Consider systemic chemotherapy and/or Consider external beam radiation therapy (EBRT) and/or Consider surgical resection Consider surgical resection

 Note: All recommendations are category 2A unless otherwise indicated.
 Clinical Trials: NCCN believes that the best management of any cancer patient is in a clinical trial.
 Participation in clinical trials is especially encouraged.